Try this fantastic jam inspired by a Mojito: Strawberry, Mango, Mint, and Rum!

 - ginger, dried powder

 - Add enough diced strawberries to the measuring cup to bring it to 1 1/3 cups of fruit.

-- Pour the combined fruit into a pot and turn on medium-high heat.
+- Pour the combined fruit into a pot and put it over medium-high heat.

 - Gradually add pectin, stirring well to blend.

 - Once it is at a rolling boil, add 1 cup of sugar all at once and stir well to dissolve the sugar completely.

 - Allow it to return to a boil for one minute and then remove the pot from heat.

 - Stir well.
 Ladle into jars. leaving 1/4 inch headspace.
-Wipe the jar threads, add lid, put on the ring and gently hand-tighten.
+Wipe the jar threads, add the lid, put on the ring and gently hand-tighten.